sgipson42/REU_Code/README.md

 **Technical Skills Acquired:**

-Learning Python and relevant libraries such as Pandas, Geopandas, Shapely, Numpy Big data processing
+1.Learning Python and relevant libraries such as Pandas, Geopandas, Shapely, Numpy 2.Big data processing
-Data collection
+3.Data collection
-Data analysis and visualization with Matplotlib and Seaborn
+4.Data analysis and visualization with Matplotlib and Seaborn